Tour Auvergne-Rhône-Alpes: Jerseys

 The leader of the general classification wears a yellow jersey with a blue band, distinct from the other racers.

 In 1948, a mountains classification was added, which as of 2017 gives a polka-dot jersey to the leader.

 In 1955, a points classification was added, which gives a green jersey to the leader.

+The highest ranked young rider (not older than 25 years) wears a white jersey).